Updated June 2026

 Foam Compression at 200 Miles: How Each Shoe Performs on Concrete

-Nitrogen-infused foam is a midsole technology where nitrogen gas is injected into the foam during manufacturing, creating tiny gas pockets that maintain cushioning properties longer than standard EVA and resist compression on hard surfaces like concrete.
+Nitrogen-infused foam is a midsole technology where nitrogen gas is injected into the foam.
+This creates tiny gas pockets that maintain cushioning longer than standard EVA, actively resisting compression on hard surfaces like concrete.

 |---|---|---|---|---|